List of inactive United States Navy aircraft squadrons: (VJ)(VU) Utility Squadrons and (VC) Fleet Composite Squadrons

-This third and last use of the VC designation was instituted in 1965 as a new designator for VU squadrons: utility units that usually operated more than one type of aircraft for a variety of missions such as aerial target support, missile range support, and fighter training as adversary aircraft.
-Some VC designations have been used by multiple unrelated squadrons through the years.
+This third and last use of the VC designation appeared on 1 July 1965 as a new name and designation for utility squadrons.
+These VC squadrons usually operated more than one type of aircraft in a variety of roles such as aerial target support, missile range support, fleet training or fighter squadron training.
+All but two of these squadrons were ultimately disestablished as the Navy transitioned the utility function to contracted services.